Pain relief medication for beef cattle

-For the reduction of pain associated with surgery.
+For the reduction of pain associated with any surgery.

-Dehorning: 0.5 mg/kg bodyweight (2.5 ml/100 kg) subcutaneous or intravenous injection administered at least 10 minutes before dehorning, and be accompanied by a cornual nerve block using local anaesthesia.
+0.5 mg/kg bodyweight (2.5 ml/100 kg) subcutaneous or intravenous injection administered at least 10 minutes before dehorning, and can be accompanied by a cornual nerve block using local anaesthesia.

 0.5 mg/kg bodyweight (1.25 ml/100 kg bodyweight).
 It is recommended that the injection is administered at least 10 minutes before dehorning, and be accompanied by a cornual nerve block using local anaesthesia.

-*Must be applied to exposed nerves at the surgical site to work.
+Immediately after (must be applied to exposed nerves at the surgical site to work).

 |Manufacturer’s claimed period of relief||Castration:|